Levy-Tal/site-availability/docs/docs/usage/configuration/server.md

 - `groups` claim in ID tokens (or configure `groupScope`)
 - `preferred_username` or similar claim (configure `userNameScope`)
 - Standard OpenID Connect discovery endpoint

+**Important**: The callback URL will be automatically constructed as `{host_url}/auth/oidc/callback`.
+Make sure to configure this exact URL in your OIDC provider.

 ### User and Group Mapping